Fluid Resuscitation in Burns: Formulas, Indications, & Fluids

 The rate and volume of fluid resuscitation should be titrated and adapted to specific physiological responses.

-Key parameters include
+Key parameters include:

 • Urine Output: >0.5mL/kg/hr in adults, >1mL/kg/hr in children.

-• Vital Signs: pulse, blood pressure, respirator rate
+• Vital Signs: pulse, blood pressure, respirator rate.

-• Temperature Core-peripheral temperature gradient
+• Temperature Core-peripheral temperature gradient.

-• Urine Osmolality
+• Urine osmolality.

-• Arterial Blood Gas: Lactate and Base Excess
+• Arterial Blood Gas: Lactate and base excess.

-Children and Elderly
+Resuscitation in Children and the Elderly

-There are special considerations for fluid resuscitation in children and the elderly due to reduced physiological reserves and medical comorbidities
+There are special considerations for fluid resuscitation in children and the elderly due to reduced physiological reserves and medical comorbidities.

 Paediatrics

 Maintenance fluid with 5% dextrose in addition to resuscitation fluid is required in the paediatric population.
-This is because
+This is because:

-• Reduced physiological reserves
+• Reduced physiological reserves.

 • Proportionally greater surface area than adults.